verifa/xyz-framework/assess.md

 ### Research Method: Gemba walks

+TODO: write about gemba walks: persons involved, their benefits and how to conduct them.

 Note: gemba walks in the remote age do not require you to meet in person, they can be done with screen sharing and the main goal is observing your users work.

 ### Research Method: Surveys

-TODO
+TODO: write about surveys: persons involved, their benefits and how to conduct them.

 ## Goal

-What is the Definition of Done for the assess phase?
-Goal is to learn enough about your users to define or refine your [platform abstraction](./build.md).
+The goal is to learn enough about your users to help you define and refine your [platform abstraction](./build.md).

 ## Notes